 Sansaar is often at vegan markets, in particular the ones run by Vegan Markets UK.

 5. Join a local Eco Group

-To help you with eco-friendly ideas and to share tips and tricks, join your local eco group.
+For help with eco-friendly ideas and to share tips and tricks, join a local eco group.
 There are loads on Facebook such as: Plastic Free and Friendly; War on Plastic; Plastic-free living tips; Eco Essex; Accidentally Vegan UK; Sustainable Steps.